saschavonpapenCB/couchbase-fastapi-realworld/README.md

 ### Directly on Machine

-At this point, we have installed the dependencies, setup the cluster and configured the api with the credentials.
-The api is now ready and you can run it.
+At this point, we have installed the dependencies, setup the cluster and configured the API with the credentials.
+The API is now ready and you can run it.

 ```
 ./scripts/start-api.sh